Frequently Asked Questions

 Fans of the book have been asking me that question a lot!

 I know what’s in store for Alex, Lucy and the gang, and I’m incredibly flattered that readers have fallen for these characters, and want to know what’s going to happen to them, too.
-Since London Belongs to Me has won over so many readers in such a short period of time, I can say that yes, a follow-up is in the works.
+Since London Belongs to Me has won over so many readers in such a short period of time, I can say that yes, a follow-up—London, Can You Wait?—is coming.
 If it wasn’t for readers like you, a sequel wouldn’t be possible.
 Thank you so much for your interest in LBTM and for spreading the word through social media about my debut novel.
-You guys, rock!
+You guys rock!

-I devour any books by Karen Swan, Taylor Jenkins Reid, Karma Brown, Mhairi McFarlane, Colleen Hoover, and Stephanie Perkins.
-I also adored two debut novels—Losing the Light by Andrea Dunlop, and Girls Who Travel by Nicole Trilivas I can’t wait to read what they write next.
+I devour any books by Karen Swan, Taylor Jenkins Reid, Karma Brown, Mhairi McFarlane, and Colleen Hoover.
+I also adored three debut novels—Losing the Light by Andrea Dunlop, Girls Who Travel by Nicole Trilivas, and The Legacy of Us by Kristin Contino, as well as The Light We Lost by Jill Santopolo.
+I can’t wait to read what they write next.

 I have so many!
 I love Covent Garden, Pimlico, Islington, the South Bank (where you’ll find the National Theatre, a major setting for London Belongs to Me), and the area around Tower Bridge (I love that bridge!).